+Date of incident: Time of incident: □ am / □ pm

+Location of incident:

+Client's name:

-Date of incident: Time of incident: 🗆 am / 🗆 pm Locat ion of incident: Clien t's name: Perso on reporting the incident: Phone numb er: Responsible Party: Phone numbe er: Incid ent Type (check all that apply) ) : Ombudsman for Mental Head Any medical emergency, une in an illness or medical condi- treatment, or hospitalization Any mental health crisis that intervention team An act or situation involving a enforcement, or the fire depart d absence from a program ies) ficant unexpected change to call 911, physical I or a mental health crisis am to call 911, law objectively offensive that it suparticipate in or receive servifear of harm; places the person; or substantially d another person that: is so sever abstantially interferes with a person ce or support; places the person on in actual and reasonable fear disrupts the orderly operation of son's opportunities to n in actual and reasonable of damage to property of the program
+Person reporting the incident: Phone num nber:

+Responsible Party: Phone num ber:

+Incident Type (check all that a oply):

+Ombudsman for Mental Any medical emergency in an illness or medical contreatment, or hospitalizated Any mental health crisis intervention team An act or situation involved enforcement, or the fire unauthorized or unexplain Conduct by a person again objectively offensive that participate in or received fear of harm; places the operson; or substantial that requires the program to call 9 ing a person that requires the prog lities) nificant unexpected change n to call 911, physical 11 or a mental health crisis gram to call 911, law ere, pervasive, or erson's opportunities to son in actual and reasonable ear of damage to property of of the program

-Any emergency use of manual restraint (Also refer to Emergency Use of Manual Restraint Policy) A report of alleged or suspected child or vulnerable adult maltreatment (Also refer to Maltreatment of Minors or Vulnerable Adults Reporting Policy) ☐ Medication error (Attach Med Error report if applicable) □ Potential Fraud (Also refer to Fraud, Waste, and Abuse Policy) l.
-Description of incident (including the nature of any injuries): II.
+Any emergency use of manual restraint (Also refer to Emergency Use of Manual Restraint Policy) A report of alleged or suspected child or vulnerable adult maltreatment (Also refer to Maltreatment of Minors or Vulnerable Adults Reporting Policy) Medication error (Attach Med Error report if applicable) Potential Fraud (Also refer to Fraud, Waste, and Abuse Policy) I. Description of incident (including the nature of any injuries): II.
 Identify actions taken by employee(s) and treatment given: III.
 Identify measures to be taken to remedy and prevent recurrence: IV.
-Name of treating physician, medical facility and or hospital (include phone number, date care given, and time): $\lor$ .
+Name of treating physician, medical facility and or hospital (include phone number, date care given, and time): ∨.
 Physician's diagnosis of injury, illness or cause of death if known: When applicable, support plan addendum(s) were implemented as written for the person(s) involved.
 Applicable program policies and procedures were implemented as written.
 If no explain: Staff person(s) who responded to the incident: Name and signature of reporting staff: